animal shelter in austin, texas - data analysis

 132371A842878Sunshine2021-10-30 10:07:003008 West Avenue in Austin (TX)Owner SurrenderOtherBird10950MacawBlue/GoldFalseFemale

-The oldest animal recorded in the shelter is a 30-year-old female Macaw named Sunshine.
+the oldest animal on record is a 30-year-old female Macaw named Sunshine.

 def dt_to_counts(dts):